KaisenAmin/c_std/deque/README.md

 **Release Date:** 2023
 **License:** ISC License

-The Deque library provides a generic container in C that mimics the functionality of `std::deque` in C++.
+The Deque library provides a generic container that mimics the functionality of `std::deque` in C++.
 It offers a dynamic-size double-ended queue (deque) that allows fast insertion and removal of elements from both ends.
-This library is part of a larger project to reimplement C++ standard library features in C.

 ## Compilation